 As a general rule if you are going down the Human Science, Engineering or Mathematics route consider Analysis and Approaches.
 If you are going for Social Sciences then consider Applications and Interpretations.
 If you are considering Economics then it varies according to university.
-Look at this document for more information from universities.

 However, your ability should drive your choice of both career and Mathematics course.